MeteoSwiss/camvis2/README.md

 In this section, we explain our main model architecture as well as modifications that can be brought to the model.
 The model implementation in pytorch is available in the model/model.py script.

 #### Basic Model
 Our model is a multi-magnification model, which means that it leverages several concentric patches corresponding to multiple levels of magnification.
-It is mostly inspired by the architectures proposed in (Ho et al., 2021)(#1).
+It is mostly inspired by the architectures proposed in [(Ho et al., 2021)](#2).
 The authors propose to leverage multiple levels of magnification to address a segmentation task with scarce annotation and high resolution images, which relates to our task.
 The model in its simplemost version can be sketched as follows.

 <img src="utils/model_archi.png" width="640">
 <img src="utils/conv_archi.png" width="200">